 The Mastiff has a short, straight outer coat with a dense, shorter undercoat.
 The coat comes in fawn, apricot, or brindle.
 Brindle Mastiffs have a fawn or apricot background color with dark stripes.
 The muzzle, nose, ears, and eye rims are dark, the blacker the better.
 They may have a small patch of white on the chest.

-Begin accustoming your Mastiff to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin accustoming your Mastiff to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.